Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ### Optimizing force vs travel

-ActivePedal has two mechanical settings.
+ActivePedal Ultimate has two mechanical settings.
 Choose the mode according to your preferred force and travel range.

 ![](assets/force%20and%20travel%20range.png)